-(1) Auction-based P4P Services
+(1) Auction-based pay-for-performance service

-Our auction-based P4P platform enables a customer to place its website link and related description on our search result list.
-The customers make bids on keywords based on how much they are willing to pay for each click to their listings in the search results listed on our website and the relevance between the keywords and the customers' businesses.
+Our auction-based pay-for-performance ("P4P") platform enables a customer to place its website link and related description on our search result list.
+The customers make bids on keywords based on how much they are willing to pay for each click to their listings in the search results listed on the our website and the relevance between the keywords and the customer's businesses.
 Internet users' search of the keyword will trigger the display of the listings.
-The ranking of the customers' listings depends on both the bidding price and the listings' relevance to the keyword searched.
-The customer pays us only when a user clicks on one of its website links.
-Revenue is recognized when a user clicks on one of the customer-sponsored website links, as there is persuasive evidence of an arrangement, the fee is fixed or determinable and collection is reasonably assured, as prescribed by ASC subtopic 605-10, or ASC 605-10, Revenue Recognition: Overall (Pre-Codification: Staff Accounting Bulletin No. 104).
+The ranking of the customer's listing depends on both the bidding price and the listing's relevance to the keyword keyword.
+Customer pays us only when a user clicks on one of its website links.
+Revenue is recognized when a user clicks on one of the customer-sponsored website links, as there is persuasive evidence of an arrangement, the fee is fixed or determinable and collection is reasonably assured, as prescribed by ASC subtopic 605-10 ("ASC 605-10"), Revenue Recognition: Overall.

-For certain P4P customers engaged through direct sales, we may provide certain value-added consultative services to help our customers better utilize its P4P online marketing system.
+For certain P4P customers engaged through direct sales, we may provide certain value-added consultative support services to help its customers to better utilize its P4P online marketing system.
 Fees for such services are recognized as revenue on a pro-rata basis over the contracted service period.

-(2) Other Performance-based Online Marketing Services
+(2) Other performance-based online marketing services

-To the extent we provide online marketing services based on performance criteria other than click-throughs, such as the number of telephone calls brought to our customers, the number of users registered with our customers, or the minimum number of click-throughs, revenue is recognized when the specified performance criteria are met together with satisfaction of other applicable revenue recognition criteria as prescribed by ASC 605-10.
+To the extent we provide online marketing services based on performance criteria other than click-throughs, such as the number of telephone calls brought to our customers, the number of users registered with our customers, or the number of minimum click-throughs, revenue is recognized when the specified performance criteria are met together with satisfaction of other applicable revenue recognition criteria as prescribed by ASC 605-10.

-(3) Time-based Online Advertising Services
+(3) Time-based online advertising services

-For time-based online advertising services such as text links, banners or other forms of graphical advertisements, we recognize revenue, in accordance with ASC 605-10, on a pro-rata basis over the contractual term commencing on the date the customer's advertisement is displayed on a specified web page.
+For time-based online advertising services such as text links, banners, or other forms of graphical advertisements, we recognize revenue, in accordance with ASC 605-10, on a prorata basis over the contractual term commencing on the date the customer's advertisement is displayed in a specified webpage.
 For certain time-based contractual agreements, we may also provide certain performance guarantees, in which cases revenue is recognized at the later of the completion of the time commitment or performance guarantee.

-(4) Online Marketing Services Involving Baidu Union
+(4) Online marketing services involving Baidu Union